 When pupils require additional support this is facilitated by our committed team of Teaching Assistants.
-We are able to implement a range of interventions depending on specific need.
+We are able to implement a range of evidence based interventions depending on specific need.
 This can be in class, in small groups or on a one to one basis.
+Progress will be monitored and interventions adapted accordingly.
 In this way we are able to support pupils in achieving their full potential.